Paris beheading: India deplores ‘personal attacks’ by Pakistan, Turkey on Emmanuel Macron

 Since an 18-year-old boy beheaded a French schoolteacher who had shown caricatures of Prophet Muhammad in class, Macron has strongly defended such depictions as protected by the right to free speech.
 He called the incident an “Islamist attack” and urged citizens to stand up against extremism.

 “Islamists want our future,” Macron had said.
-His government plans a bill aimed at rooting out what Macron calls “Islamist separatism,” which he contends has created a parallel culture in France, one that rejects French laws and norms.
+His government plans a bill aimed at rooting out what Macron calls “Islamist separatism,” which he contends has created a parallel culture in France, one that rejects French laws and norms, according to AP.

 Macron’s stance has drawn anger from Muslim political leaders.
 Turkish President Recep Tayyip Erdogan has led the charge against France, questioning Macron’s mental state.
 Erdogan said Macron needed his head examined and had lost his way.
 He also called on Turks to boycott French goods.